Biography of Larry Ray

 Sponsored by a National Science Foundation (NSF) grant, Dr. Ray participated in the PMET (Preparing Mathematicians to Educate Teachers) workshops for three summers: 2003 in Potsdam, New York; 2004 in Oswego, New York; 2006 in Monterey, California.
 The PMET workshops led to an NSF grant that enabled Dr. Ray and the other UC mathematics faculty to revise Union's mathematics curriculum during the 2004-2006 academic years.
 Further, this grant supported the mathematics faculty in providing a workshop on the UC campus for all academy mathematics teachers in the Mid-America Union (MAUC) in the summer of 2004.

 In the summer of 2007 and again in the summer of 2008, a mix of 20 elementary and secondary MAUC teachers participated in a week-long math workshop at UC.
-Through a grant from the Brookhill Foundation, two of these workshops were offered in the summer of 2009--one to the private school teachers of Lincoln and the other to SDA teachers throughout the North American Division (NAD).
-30 teachers participated in the first workshop--June 8-12; 31 teachers participated in the second workshop--June 22-26.
+Through grants from the Brookhill Foundation, workshops were offered in the summer of 2009--one to the private school teachers of Lincoln and the other to SDA teachers throughout the North American Division (NAD).
+These workshops continued through the summer of 2013, when a grant from Tom and Vi Zapara resulted in a week-long workshop that brought together 38 teachers (elementay, seconday, and college/university) from across the NAD..

 Class materials/help for Dr. Ray's classes on Moodle.